Best fishing rods for beginners

 What to look for in a beginner fishing rod

-Choose a rod made from durable materials like carbon fiber or fiberglass, as these are less likely to break if you're a bit heavy-handed as a beginner.
+It is best to choose a rod made from durable materials like carbon fibre or fibreglass, as these are less likely to break if you're a bit heavy-handed as a beginner.
+You can buy rods that have the ability to fish on the float as well as the feeder, but we would recommend finding a rod for each discipline as they perform much better!

-If you enjoy taking in nature and prefer a more laid-back approach to angling, a feeder rod is an ideal choice.
-It allows you to keep both hands free while the rod rests, waiting for a bite.
+If you enjoy taking in nature and prefer a more laid-back approach to angling, a feeder rod is an ideal choice as it allows you to keep both hands free while the rod rests, waiting for a bite.
 On the other hand, if you prefer a more proactive approach, float fishing might be more suited to you, as it requires more focus and a hands-on technique.

 Consider the rod's action, which determines how it bends when a fish bites.
 A medium-action rod is often a good starting point, offering a balance of sensitivity and power.
-Ultimately, the best rod for you is one that inspires you to spend more time enjoying the outdoors
+Ultimately, the best rod for you is one that inspires you to spend more time enjoying the outdoors.
+You

 Glossary